Diversity within La Fosse

 10,000 Black Interns is bringing together over 20 different industries to provide 10,000 internships over the next five years.
 The initiative has seen massive success so far, having already reached their 2022 target of 2,000 placements, with over 700 companies (including over 60 recruitment firms) taking part.

 While the official internship programme for recruitment firms launches in 2022, we are proud to be taking part in a pre-programme pilot and are looking forward to welcoming our first interns later this year.

 Springboard and Advance are two internship schemes run by King's College London that are designed to address the opportunity gap between students from under-represented groups, and those who are not.
 Springboard aims to provide increased opportunity for students from a range of underrepresented ethnic and socio-economic backgrounds, while Advance is focused on placing undergraduates with self-declared mental or physical disabilities and learning differences.

 La Fosse is pleased to be providing paid internships in partnership with this prestigious institution.
 We have already welcomed our first cohort of interns and look forward to working with King's College as a long-term partner.
 Learn more about King’s Internships here.

-La Fosse is a ‘Disability Confident Committed’ employer.
+La Fosse is a ‘Disability Confident’ employer.
 We ensure our recruitment process is inclusive and accessible, communicating and promoting vacancies and offering interviews to disabled people who meet the minimum criteria for the job.
 We anticipate and provide adjustments as required, support existing employees who acquire a disability or long-term health condition so they can stay in work, and offer enhanced sickness leave and support flexible working plans when coming back from periods of non-working.